gromacs/gromacs/docs/doxygen/lib/simd.md

   integers corresponding to float/double, we need to use separate boolean types for all these values and convert between them if we e.g. want to use result of an integer compare to select floating-point values.
+- We cannot (easily) rely on C++ overloading since some of the SIMD type that are different on the GROMACS level (e.g. integers corresponding to float vs. double SIMD registers) can map either to different or identical datatypes on the platform level, and some functions (such as setting a SIMD type from a constant integer value) can map to several SIMD types.
+To avoid making a mess of this, we stick to using suffixes.

 While this might sound complicated, it is actually far easier than writing separate SIMD code for 10 architectures in both single & double.
 The point